Peter Baker (footballer, born 1934)

-Peter Baker (born 24 August 1934) is an English former footballer.
+Peter Robert Baker (24 August 1934 – August 2021) was an English footballer.
 He played League football as a fullback for Sheffield Wednesday and Queens Park Rangers.

-Baker started his career as an amateur at Tottenham Hotspur before joining Sheffield Wednesday at the start of the 1957-58 season.
+Baker was born in West Ham on 24 August 1934.
+He started his career as an amateur at Tottenham Hotspur before joining Sheffield Wednesday at the start of the 1957-58 season.
 During his spell at Hillsborough he made eleven league appearances and also played in one FA Cup match.
+Baker died in Southend-on-Sea in August 2021.